Arizona Statute of Limitations

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Plaintiffs have time limits for filing civil lawsuits, which differ by the type of claim (in most states).
-These time limits, referred to as the civil statute of limitations, are meant to help preserve the integrity of evidence and witness testimony.
-Statutes of limitations are enacted to ensure that claims are made while evidence is still relatively vital and to prevent the constant "threat" of a lawsuit long after the disputed event has occurred.
+Plaintiffs have time limits for filing civil lawsuits, which generally differ by the type of claim.
+These time limits and statutes of limitations help preserve the integrity of evidence and witness testimony.
+State legislatures enact statutes of limitations to ensure that plaintiffs file their claims while the evidence is fresh.
+They also prevent the constant threat of a lawsuit long after a claim happened.

-The statute of limitations in Arizona is set at two years for all personal injury claims.
-It is one year for libel or slander claims, which are a subset of personal injury law.
-Some exceptions may apply when it takes longer than a year for a person to reasonably realize an injury has occurred.
+Arizona law imposes a two-year statute of limitations for many civil actions, like personal injury claims and wrongful death cases.
+Some civil cases, like libel or slander, have a one-year limitation period.
+Some exceptions may apply when it takes longer than a year for a person to reasonably realize an injury has happened.

 Arizona Civil Statute of Limitations Laws: At a Glance